mautic/developer-documentation-new/docs/rest_api/companies.rst

 POST parameters
 ---------------

-Mautic accepts the same parameters for editing a Company as those described in :ref:`Company properties <get Company properties>`.
+Accepts the same parameters as those described in :ref:`Create Company <create Company POST parameters>`.
+All parameters are optional.

-Use the Company associative array to manage Company properties and field values.
-The keys must correspond to the property names in :ref:`Company properties <get Company properties>` or the field aliases in :ref:`Company field properties <get Company field properties>`.

 Response
 ========